Li-Wenkai/Li-Wenkai.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a final-year undergraduate researcher in Astronomy at the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/) and currently a visiting student at the [Steward Observatory](https://astro.arizona.edu/).
+I am a final-year undergrad in Astro at the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/) and currently a visiting student at the [Steward Observatory](https://astro.arizona.edu/).
 For a detailed overview, please consult my [CV](/assets/pdf/CV_Wenkai_Li.pdf).

 My journey in astronomy began as a passionate amateur astronomer, an experience which culminated in [a shortlist recognition from the Astronomy Photographer of the Year (2017)](https://www.bbc.co.uk/newsround/40727570)[^1] and solidified my ambition for a research career.
 My goal is to become a “versatile astronomer,” proficient across observation, theory, simulation, and instrument.